 Registering for orientation is just the first step in coming to campus.
 To ensure that you are prepared for New Maverick Orientation, this section of the website includes information on testing requirements, advising and class registration for your first semester classes and what to bring when you attend orientation.
 Check out the Pre-Orientation to-do list below to make sure you don’t forget anything.

-Freshmen Orientation To-Do List
+Pre-Orientation Freshman To-Do List

 - Bacterial Meningitis Vaccination Requirement